 We’re accepting applications on an ongoing basis through December 2019 and will review them in batches several times throughout the year.
 Please check back here for updates on that timeline.

 Your first step is registering your interest via the (very brief!) form below.
 We’ll be following up with those organizations whose projects seem like a good fit to gather more details.
-If you register your interest before the end of November 2018, we’ll be in touch by mid-December on whether we’ll be moving forward with your organization.

 How much money will you award to each project?